pwjensen/BetterBarCrawlApp/WeeklyReports/Week1.md

 # 1. Weekly status reports

-Weekly status reports help to plan and reflect on tasks, and keep the staff and yourselves informed about your progress.
-## Format
-(Due Wednesday by end of day)
-Each status report must be a markdown file and must include the following two sections:

 <ol>

 <li>Team report (status update for your prof, including an agenda for the project meeting). </li>